Super Eagles move up again on FIFA Rankings

-The world football governing body did acknowledge the steady rise by Nigeria as FIFA wrote on its official website: "Despite the overall stability of the January table, two new teams have broken into the Top 50.
+The Super Eagles are up again in the monthly FIFA rankings, this time the Nigeria national team have broken into the top 50 teams in the world for the first time in recent months.The world football governing body did acknowledge the steady rise by Nigeria as FIFA wrote on its official website: "Despite the overall stability of the January table, two new teams have broken into the Top 50.
 Saudi Arabia (48, up 6) and Nigeria (50, up 1) move up at the expense of Albania (51, down 2) and Burkina Faso (53, down 3)."READ ALSO: FIFA Rankings: Super Falcons zoom past Wales, others1